AlgoMole/MolCRAFT/README.md

 * **Description**: MolPilot addresses challenges in geometric structure modeling by focusing on the **twisted probability path of multi-modalities** (continuous 3D positions and discrete 2D topologies).
 It proposes a VLB-Optimal Scheduling (VOS) strategy, optimizing the Variational Lower Bound as a path integral for SBDD.
 MolPilot significantly enhances molecular geometries and interaction modeling.
 * **Key Contributions**:
     * Addresses multi-modality challenges in SBDD.
-    * Introduces VLB-Optimal Scheduling (VOS) strategy that is generally applicable to a wide range of frameworks including diffusions.
+    * Introduces VLB-Optimal Scheduling (VOS) strategy, generally applicable to a wide range of frameworks including diffusions.
-    * Achieves 95.9% PoseBusters passing rate on CrossDock, indicating significantly improved molecular geometries.
+    * Achieves 95.9% PoseBusters passing rate on CrossDock with significantly improved molecular geometries.

 ---